22 May 2022

 Caroline Campbell ( Towards a New Amazon) and Nina McGowan (Pineal Centrifuge Beta) are included in the second part of the show Surveillé·e·s originally at CCI Paris Surveillé·e·s curated by Nora Hickey M’Sichili and now at Solstice Gallery, Navan, Ireland alongside artists Karl Burke, Willie Doherty, Roseanne Lynch and Donovan Wylie, Colin Martin, Ian Wieczorek, Lorcan McGeough, Declan Clarke Allan Hughes, Alan Butler, Teresa Dillon, Benjamin Gaulon, John Gerrard, Irina Gheorghe and Jim Ricks.
 For both Nina McGowan and Caroline Campbell, the works on show are a further development of work initiated at CCI for the first instance of Surveillé·e·s.

-Loitering Theatre stage the second of a series of secret interventions "False Flag/Plant" as Jordan Peterson speaks at the Olympia Theatre, Dublin.
+Loitering Theatre stage the second of a series of secret interventions "False Flag/Plant" to protest the presence of Jordan Peterson at the Olympia Theatre, Dublin.

 "Dans le petit « studio d’artiste » situé un peu plus loin dans la cour du Centre culturel irlandais se trouve aussi l’installation multimédia « Towards a New Amazon », de l’irlandaise Caroline Campbell.
 Encore à l’état d’ébauche, son projet vise à créer une intelligence artificielle de surveillance « démocratique ».
 Renversement de perspective : celle-ci aurait pour objet d’identifier la police comme une « menace » et les manifestants altermondialistes comme des cibles « à protéger » - des « amazones » ou des « oracles », selon ses propres termes."